mozesjacobs/StyleTransferGallery/README.md

 ### Initialization
 We experiment using different initial images to optimize with.
-For all of the images above, we utilized the content image to be the initial image.
+For all of the images above, we utilized the content image to be the initial image, and we utilized 5000 optimization steps (as opposed to 300 for all the other experiments).
 However, for the grids below, we experiment with different images to see what happens.
 The grid shows the content, style, initial, and output images.
 We also have a gif over the course of training.

 ![alt text](results/inits/lucian_lucian_yuumi.png)